Infinite elliptic hypergeometric series: convergence and difference equations: Theta hy per geo met ric series

-Supposedly, a finite-difference equation of infinite order should have rich space of solutions containing infinitely many constants of integration.
+Supposedly, a finite-difference equation of infinite order should have rich space of solutions with many constants of integration.
 At the moment we cannot characterize the whole space of solutions of equation \eqref{2E1_eqSPLIT}.
-However it is easy to find all solutions which are single valued functions of $z\in\CC$.
-Indeed, any such function can be expanded around the point $z=0$ into the Laurent series $f(z)=\sum_{n\in\ZZ}c_n z^n$.
-Substituting this expansion into \eqref{2E1_eqSPLIT} one easily finds a recurrence relation of the first order for the coefficients $c_n$ which can be solved explicitly in terms of the elliptic Pochhammer symbols.
-However, for generic values of parameters the coefficient $d_0$ in the relation $c_{-1}=d_0 c_0$ appears to be equal to zero, $d_0=0$, which means that all $c_n=0$ for $n<0$.
+However, it is possible to find solutions with the isolated singularity at the point $z=0$.
+Indeed, any such function can be expanded around $z=0$ into the Laurent series $f(z)=\sum_{n\in\ZZ}c_n z^n$.
+Substituting this expansion into \eqref{2E1_eqSPLIT} one finds a recurrence relation of the first order for the coefficients $c_n$ which can be solved explicitly in terms of the elliptic Pochhammer symbols.
+For generic values of parameters the coefficient $d_0$ in the relation $c_{-1}=d_0 c_0$ appears to be equal to zero, $d_0=0$, which means that all $c_n=0$ for $n<0$.
 Therefore the whole series appears to be analytical at the point $z=0$ (provided it converges) and it coincides with the derived above solution $f(z)={}_2 E_1\big({ a,b\atop c}; q, p \big| z\big)$.
-Multiplying this solution by arbitrary elliptic function $\varphi(z)$ mentioned above, we obtain general single-valued solution of \eqref{2E1_eq}.
-All other solutions must contain non-analytical parts in $z$ similar to the general solution of the ordinary hy\-per\-geo\-met\-ric equation for the $_2F_1$ Euler-Gauss hy\-per\-geo\-met\-ric function.
-Such solutions of our elliptic hy\-per\-geo\-met\-ric equation of infinite order \eqref{2E1_eq} will be investigated later on, some particular solutions of this type for toy equations of infinite order are described below.
+Multiplying this solution by a nontrivial elliptic function $\varphi(qz)=\varphi(z)$, we obtain a single-valued solution of \eqref{2E1_eq} which is not analytical at $z=0$.
+Other solutions can contain the parts which are not single valued functions of $z$.

-Consider now the kernel of the simplest difference operator of infinite order $\theta(aq^\delta; p)$.
-It should give a feeling on the possible structure of kernels of more complicated $q$-difference operators of infinite order.
-From the triple product Jacobi identity we have
+Some particular solutions for toy equations of infinite order are described below.
+Consider eigenfunctions of the simplest difference operator of infinite order $\theta(aq^\delta; p)$.
+It should give a feeling on the possible structure of solutions of more complicated $q$-difference equations of infinite order.
+Using the infinite product representation instead of the infinite theta series form, we have